datasentinel/datasentinel_toolkit/README.md

 ## 1. Activity API

 ## 2. Connection manager
-Only data admin profile is authorized to use it
+Only a user with **data admin** profile is authorized to use it

-The **connection_manager** playbook creates, updates, enables, disables and finally deletes a connection For more simplicity, all connection fields are defined in the header of each playbook
+The **connection_manager** playbook creates, updates, enables, disables and finally deletes a connection

+For simplicity, all variables are defined in the header of each playbook

 ```
 ansible-playbook connection_manager.yml -e "datasentinel_password=myUserPassword"